sami-almaradni/api-exercise/README.md

 # api-exercise

-The purpose of this small project, is to practice "fetch()" data via API
+The purpose of this small project, is to practice "fetch()" data with Starwars API